 🔹 Light as an inner language

-🔹 The printing of a suspended moment
+🔹 The impression of a suspended moment

-🔹 For a cozy and intimate atmosphere: Le Déjeuner (1868)
+🔹 For a muted and intimate atmosphere: Lunch (1868)

 With its soft tones and indoor ambiance, this painting fits perfectly in an elegant dining room, a reading nook, or a cozy office.
-It invites calm and serenity, while bringing a touch of family history and discreet refinement.
+It invites calm and serenity while bringing a touch of family history and discreet refinement.

 🔹 For a bold artistic atmosphere: Le Déjeuner sur l’herbe (1865–1866)

-🎨 Handmade reproduction signed Alpha Reproduction
+🎨 Artisan reproduction signed Alpha Reproduction

 🔹 An authentic art reproduction

-✔️ Hand painted by an artist trained in the impressionist technique
+✔️ Hand-painted by an artist trained in the Impressionist technique

 ✔️ Museum-quality oil on linen canvas

-✔️ Certificate of Authenticity delivered with each painting
+✔️ Certificate of authenticity delivered with each painting

 ✔️ Custom sizes: adapt the size of your artwork to your interior